Speak Laurie Halse Anderson Chapter Summaries: The Shocking Twist You Missed In “Speak” Revealed!

 Chapter 7 – “The Bully”

-Mr. Worth adding: neustadt, the PE teacher, singles Melinda out during a game.
+Mr. Think about it: neustadt, the PE teacher, singles Melinda out during a game.
 The humiliation pushes her further into the background.

 Takeaway: Authority figures can unintentionally reinforce a victim’s silence.